binayjy8/CSS-GRID/README.md

-popBinay Bhusan Mohanta is the r
+popBinay Bhusan Mohanta is the re